azimusmanov/parallel-uploads/README.md

-# 🎶 Parallel Uploads 🎶
+# Parallel Uploads

-Project currently on hiatus
+**Project Status:** On Hiatus

+## Overview
+Parallel Uploads is a personal project by **Azim Usmanov**, created to streamline the process of distributing short-form content across multiple platforms such as **TikTok**, **YouTube Shorts**, and **Instagram**.
+The goal is to enable creators to upload a single video and automatically publish it to all selected platforms, eliminating repetitive manual uploads.

+## Objective
+The long-term goal is to deploy a full backend and turn this into a functioning web application where users can:
+- Upload short-form videos directly through a web interface
+- Choose which platforms to publish to
+- Automate uploading and publishing through secure API integrations
+- And any other features that might prove useful

+## Technical Focus
+This project serves as a learning platform for me to develop my skills in:
+- **Backend development** and **REST API design**
+- **AWS S3** file management and cloud storage
+- **API integration** with the Meta Graph API, YouTube Data API, and TikTok API
+- **Authentication**, **token management**, and secure environment variable handling
+- Preparing for **cloud deployment** and scaling backend services

-## 🚧WIP🚧
+## Contact
-### Very Unfinished
-Hi!
-My name is Azim Usmanov, and this summer, my friends and I developed a passion for creating and distributing music. 🎧

-I built Parallel Uploads to streamline the process of promoting music, which often involves uploading short videos to platforms like TikTok, YouTube Shorts, and Instagram. 📱💻

-The goal of Parallel Uploads is to help artists (or anyone!) upload their short videos simultaneously to the services of their choice, saving time and effort. 🚀

-📌 Features
-📹 Upload videos to multiple platforms at once: TikTok, YouTube Shorts, Instagram 🎵 Perfect for music promotion: Share your content with ease ⚡ Efficient and streamlined: Spend less time uploading, and more time creating 📧 Contact
-Feel free to reach out if you have any questions or suggestions!
+For questions or collaboration inquiries, contact:

-Email: AzimUsmanov2027@u.northwestern.edu 📩
+**Email:** AzimUsmanov2027@u.northwestern.edu

-Thanks for checking out Parallel Uploads! 😊